We all know that the College Board overhauled the pattern for SAT exams last month. Let’s look at the Key Changes before moving further:

 SAT also has a provision to opt for special privileges like extra time and private space to take the test.
 But these come with additional incurred charges which can only be afforded by students from high-income strata.

 According to the Washington Post, in 2014, “students from families earning more than $200,000 a year average a combined score of 1,714, while students from families earning under $20,000 a year average a combined score of 1,326.”

 Changes in 2015:

-After a lot of uproar and contempt about the discrimination against Low-Income And Minority Student Admissions through the SAT exam, College Board introduced a string of changes and overhauled the exam pattern.
+After a lot of uproar and contempt about the discrimination against Low-Income And Minority Student Admissions through the SAT exams, College Board introduced a string of changes and overhauled the exam pattern.

 In addition to this, it also partnered with Khan Academy to make world-class SAT practice resources free for all students for the first time ever.